-That being said, there are tons of reasons why there are rescue Cockapoos for adoption.
+With all these perks, why would anyone need to give up their Cockapoo for adoption?
+Unfortunately, there are many reasons why there are rescue Cockapoos for adoption.
 Their owners may have relocated, divorced, diseased, or simply cannot be able to take care of the Cockapoo anymore.
 Life’s curveballs are unpredictable.
-On the other side, a rescue Cockapoo puppy may have been saved from puppy mills or high-kill shelters.
+Conversely, Cockapoo rescue organizations may take in puppies from puppy mills or high-kill shelters.

-- There are few rescues purely dedicated to rescuing only Cockapoos.
-This is because many rescues try to save as many dogs as possible and not just Cockapoos.
-In the US, 8 million dogs and cats face euthanization due to lack of enough room in shelters and rescues.
-Most rescues and adoption places will take all dog types including Cockapoos.
+- Cockapoo-only rescue organizations are rare.
+There are few rescue organizations purely dedicated to rescuing only Cockapoos.
+Cockapoo-only rescues are rare because most rescues try to save as many dogs as possible, not just Cockapoos.
+In the United States, 8 million dogs and cats face euthanization due to a lack of space in shelters and rescues.
+Most rescues and adoption organizations will take all dog types, including Cockapoos.

-- Most of the rescues on this list generally rescue Poodle mixes or small dogs.
-They usually have Cockapoos in their rescue batches, and they are a good starting point if you’re interested in adopting a Cockapoo.
+- Poodle-mix rescues are a good resource.
+Most of the rescues on this list generally rescue Poodle mixes or small dogs.
+Because Cockapoos are included in this group, they are a good starting point if you’re interested in adopting a Cockapoo.

-- Cockapoos are different to rescue and adopt because they are an extremely popular dog breed.
-You’ll need to check many shelters, humane societies, or rescues in order to find a Cockapoo.
+- It’ll take some digging.
+Cockapoos are difficult to rescue and adopt because they are an extremely popular dog breed.
+You’ll need to check many shelters, humane societies, or rescues to find a Cockapoo.
 It won’t be easy.

 1. Poodle Patch Rescue